 With no data connections, Power Query Editor appears as a blank pane, ready for data.

 Once a query is loaded, Power Query Editor view becomes more interesting.
-If we connect to the following Web data source, Power Query Editor loads information about the data, which you can then begin to shape.
+If you connect to the following Web data source, Power Query Editor loads information about the data, which you can then begin to shape.

 Here’s how Power Query Editor appears once a data connection is established:

-In the ribbon, many buttons are now active to interact with the data in the query
+In the ribbon, many buttons are now active to interact with the data in the query.

-In the left pane, queries are listed and available for selection, viewing, and shaping
+In the left pane, queries are listed and available for selection, viewing, and shaping.

-In the center pane, data from the selected query is displayed and available for shaping
+In the center pane, data from the selected query is displayed and available for shaping.

-The Query Settings window appears, listing the query’s properties and applied steps
+The Query Settings window appears, listing the query’s properties and applied steps.

 The query ribbon

-The ribbon in Power Query Editor consists of five tabs – Home, Transform, Add Column, View, and Help.
+The ribbon in Power Query Editor consists of five tabs—Home, Transform, Add Column, View, and Help.